Ugly White Sourdough

 Line two loaf tins with parchment paper.
 Divide the dough in half—roughly 1100g per loaf—and gently shape.
 You don’t need to be precious here: just scrape the dough across the counter to create a smooth-ish surface, then place into the tins.

-Cover loosely with a plastic bag and leave to rise at room temperature for 4–5 hours, or until puffy and well risen.
+Cover loosely with a plastic bag, tie the ends with an elastic band, and leave to rise at room temperature for 4–5 hours, or until puffy and well risen.
 Then transfer to the fridge and prove overnight.

 The next morning, preheat your oven to 240°C. Take the loaves out of the fridge while the oven heats up.